A 10d view on the KKLT AdS vacuum and uplifting

 A worthwile direction for future research would be to see if one can still obtain a definite result after when it comes to de Sitter solution using anti-D3 brane uplift terms.
 It is tempting to speculate what happens.
 For that we go back to equation (\ref{Corrected_GKP_equation}).
-Note that this equation was derived without any of the simplyfying approximations and is hence valid in general circumstances.
+Note that this equation was derived without any of the simplifying approximations and is hence valid in general circumstances.
 We have argued that the renormalisation due to the four-fermion term is such that the only 3-form fluxes appearing in (\ref{Corrected_GKP_equation}) are the \emph{background} fluxes, ie those of the classical GKP solution.
 This means we can put $|G_3^{0,-}|^2 =0$ since the flux appearing will be ISD.
 This is expected to be broken by the gaugino condensate but the deviations from the ISD background are mostly ``self-energy" that has been removed by the renormalisation procedure.
 Once anti-branes are added they will also create some local non-ISD fluxes down the throat.
-But we will neglect these since they come anyways with a negative contribution to $R_4$ and so will not help in getting de Sitter.
-The main question then is whether the only positive contribution to the vacuum energy \be \int \star_6\,\text{Re}\big(G_3\cdot {\cal P}(I)\big) =0\,. \ee This is a non-trivial statement and, within our assumptions turned out to be a consequence of the supersymmetry of the AdS solution.
-The way one could check whether this is true in general, without making assumptions and without appealing to the four-dimensional supergravity is by analysing the ten-dimensional supersymmetry variations in presence of the gaugino bilinear.
+But we will neglect these since they anyway come with a negative contribution to $R_4$ and so will not help in getting de Sitter.
+The main question then is whether the only positive contribution to the vacuum energy \be \int \star_6\,\text{Re}\big(G_3\cdot {\cal P}(I)\big)\,, \ee can dominate over the rest.
+This question seems to be very difficult to answer, and most likely requires a full solution the entire system of the ten-dimensional equations of motion which surely is out of reach.

 One way to approach this problem is make a precise analysis of the term (\ref{conjecture}) for a supersymmetric configuration.
 This could be done by analysing the ten-dimensional supersymmetry variations in presence of the gaugino bilinear.